njalooo/ethz-vpn-connect/README.md

 Then place the `ethz-vpn` shell script file in your `/bin/` Directory

-Put your password in the file `/secrets/ethzvpnpass.secret`

-Put your OTP Token (2FA) in the file `/secrets/ethzvpntoken.secret`

-Alternatively choose any location and edit the shell script.
+run `ethz-vpn setup` to enter your credentials.
+They will be stored encrypted with the password you choose in ~/.share/ethz-vpn-connect/

-Alternatively to providing the token secret, you can edit the Script: line 7: remove `--token-mode=totp --token-secret=sha1:base32:$TOKEN`, remove line 10 and 4.
+Alternatively to providing the token secret, you can edit the Script: line 7: remove `--token-mode=totp --token-secret=sha1:base32:$TOKEN`, remove line 5,11,23,30.
 With this option you will be prompted for your OTP token each time you connect.

-Make sure the filepermissions for the secret files are `chmod og-rwx /secrets/*.secret`, and that the files are owned by `chown root:root /secrets/*.secret`

-Edit the `ethz-vpn` shell script, and change your username on line 7 to match your ETH-Kürzel

-Make sure the filepermissions for the `ethz-vpn` shell script are `chmod a+x /bin/ethz-vpn`, and that the files are owned by `chown root:root /bin/ethz-vpn`

 Restart your shell to load the new command using `exec bash`